Chicago (musical): International productions

-A French-language production of Chicago, based on the Broadway 1996 revival, opened on September 18, 2018 at Théâtre Mogador in Paris with Sofia Essaïdi as Velma Kelly, Carien Keizer as Roxie Hart and Jean-Luc Guizone as Billy Flynn.
+A French-language production of Chicago, based on the Broadway 1996 revival, opened on September 18, 2018, at Théâtre Mogador in Paris with Sofia Essaïdi as Velma Kelly, Carien Keizer as Roxie Hart and Jean-Luc Guizone as Billy Flynn.
 Directed by Dominique Trottein with a book translated by Nicolas Engel, this production is choreographed by Ann Reinking and the music was supervised by Rob Bowman.
 This production closed on June 30, 2019.

 In March 2019, the U.S. national touring cast completed a nine-day, 16-performance Chicago residency at Heichal HaTarbut in Tel Aviv, with Israeli singer and actress Shiri Maimon reprising the role of Roxie Hart that she previously held on Broadway.

 The Stratford Festival in Ontario, Canada, presented an entirely new production of Chicago as part of their 2020 season; the organization was granted new production rights outside of New York or London for the first time in 30 years.
 It was directed by Donna Feore.

 A new production directed by Drew Anthony and choreographed by Lauren Ferreira was staged at The Royale Theatre at Planet Royale during September 2022, with Lucy Williamson as Velma, Elethea Sartorelli as Roxie, Brendan Hanson as Billy Flynn, Rachel Monamy as Mama Morton, Vincent Hooper as Amos and Greg Jarema as Mary Sunshine.

 In addition, a production of Chicago was staged in Seoul in 2000, and again in 2003 and 2007.
 Chicago has been staged in Seoul several additional times since then; in 2018, the musical had its thousandth Korean performance.

+An Indonesian production of Chicago premiered in Jakarta, Indonesia for 8 shows in April 2026.
+The production starred Putri Indam Kamila as Roxie Hart, Galabby as Velma Kelly, Beyon Destiano as Matron "Mama" Morton, and Gusty Pratama as Billy Flynn.
+The show marked the first international musical IP to be brought to Indonesia and performed partially in Bahasa Indonesian.